pryv/dev-site/source/faq-api.md

 The default set of validated types is defined in [https://api.pryv.com/event-types](https://api.pryv.com/event-types/), they are validated upon creation and modification.
 To validate custom types, it is possible to provide a different source of event types, following the [JSON schema format](https://api.pryv.com/event-types/#format-specification).

+### What kind of validation do you perform?

+Depending on the `type` field of the event, the content of the fields `content` and `attachments` are validated.

 ## API methods

 ### What is the exact structure of the create attachment call?